 The original term of each Severance Protection Agreement was through December 31, 2014, and it automatically renews for additional one-year periods unless either party provides written notice of non-renewal by October 1 of such year.

-2016 OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END
+2017 OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END

-The following table includes all outstanding equity awards held by our Named Executive Officers (other than Ms. van den Boom and Mr. Selhorn) as of December 31, 2016.
+The following table includes all outstanding equity awards held by our Named Executive Officers (other than Mr. Selhorn) as of December 31, 2017.